void-linux/void-docs/src/config/security/apparmor.md

 To use AppArmor on a system, one must:

 1. Install the `apparmor` package.
-2. Set the `APPARMOR` variable in `/etc/default/apparmor` to `enforce` or `complain`.
+2. Set `apparmor=1 security=apparmor` on the kernel commandline.

-3. Set `apparmor=1 security=apparmor` on the kernel commandline.
+To accomplish the second step, consult [the documentation on how to modify the kernel cmdline](./../kernel.md#cmdline).

-To accomplish the third step, consult [the documentation on how to modify the kernel cmdline](./../kernel.md#cmdline).
+The `APPARMOR` variable in `/etc/default/apparmor` controls how profiles will be loaded at boot, the value is set to `complain` by default and corresponds to AppArmor modes (`disable`, `complain`, `enforce`).

 AppArmor tools [aa-genprof(8)](https://man.voidlinux.org/aa-genprof.8) and [aa-logprof(8)](https://man.voidlinux.org/aa-logprof.8) require either